 Food, Faith, and Farmers of Color: A Guide For Community Collaboration – This guidebook shares stories of partnerships between faith communities and farmers of color and provides resources for the creation of new relationships.
 We hope this guidebook will inspire your faith community to dream about what partnerships like these could look like and to put your faith into action in this way.
 To request a free PDF of the guidebook, please click here.

 There are three goals of our Farm and Faith Partnerships Project:

-- The first goal of our Farm and Faith Partnerships Project is to create new opportunities, markets, and long-term sustainable relationships that serve the economic, social, and political interests of farmers of color in North Carolina, especially women farmers of color, through building relationships with local congregations and faith communities.
+- The first goal of our Farm and Faith Partnerships Project is to create new opportunities, markets, and long-term sustainable relationships that serve the economic, social, and political interests of farmers of color in North Carolina, through building relationships with local congregations and faith communities.

 - The second goal of our Farm and Faith Partnerships Project is to increase access to healthy, locally produced food, thereby improving food security for communities of color and low-income communities throughout North Carolina, by building a network of local congregations and faith communities and farmers of color through financially sustainable relationships.

 - The third goal of our Farm and Faith Partnerships Project is to connect congregations and faith communities throughout North Carolina with theologically sensitive educational and practical resources in the food system.

 Want to hear more about how we connect farmers and faith communities?
 Check out our Technical Assistance Spotlight!